New Brunswick Theological Seminary: Campus on "Holy Hill" (1856–2012)

+In 1865, a fourth professor position, the Professorship of Pastoral Theology and Sacred Rhetoric, was established at the seminary.
+David D. Demarest was the first elected to that professorship and was inaugurated on 19 September 1865, at the First Reformed Church of New Brunswick.

 Throughout the nineteenth century, the institution became known because of the efforts of missionaries serving throughout the world.
 In the 1870s, the campus was expanded with the construction of two buildings—one housing a gymnasium and additional lecture space; the second, a library.
 The seminary desired to build a library first, citing the need to house its expanding collection of books.
-However, local businessman and seminary benefactor James Suydam donated funds to build the gymnasium, to be named Suydam Hall, because he was extremely concerned with student health.
+However, local businessman and seminary benefactor James Suydam donated funds to build the gymnasium, to be named Suydam Hall, because he was concerned with student health.
 Suydam Hall was built in 1873 and was designed by architect Henry Janeway Hardenbergh.
 Hardenbergh had finished completing the design for Kirkpatrick Chapel and Geology Hall on the Rutgers campus and later would become known for buildings in New York City, including the Plaza Hotel and Dakota Apartments.
 After receiving a donation from Gardner A. Sage earmarked for the construction of a library, the trustees commissioned Hardenbergh's former teacher, German-American architect Detlef Lienau, to design it.
 The Sage Library was completed in 1875.
 Lienau designed the library to complement Hardenbergh's (style) design for Suydam Hall.
 In the 1960s, Suydam Hall and Hertzog Hall were deemed to be inadequate for the administrative and instructional needs of the seminary.
 The trustees voted in 1966 to demolish both buildings and replace it with a modern one-story all-purpose building, Zwemer Hall, containing the seminary's chapel, faculty offices, and classroom facilities.

 In the late 1970s, during the tenure of seminary president Howard Hageman, the seminary revised its academic programs to focus on serving the needs of second career and bi-vocational students.
-This was intended to make theological education more accessible as the seminary transitioned from the 1980s to 2010s from "a predominantly residential school to one that is more than 90 percent commuter based."
+This was intended to make theological education more accessible as the seminary transitioned during the 1980s to 2010s from "a predominantly residential school to one that is more than 90 percent commuter based."
 This transition meant that the seminary would serve an increasing number of second-career pastors who would study part-time.
 Another result of this transition was that the seminary's student body became the "most richly diverse" seminary in North America.
-Today, the New Brunswick Theological Seminary offers classes through two campuses, the first in New Brunswick, New Jersey and since 1986 on the campus of St. John's University in Jamaica, New York.

 Today, the seminary focuses on providing a comprehensive Christian education as "an inter-cultural, ecumenical school of Christian faith, learning, and scholarship committed to its metro-urban and global contexts" and preparing its graduates to "inspire missions in a post-colonial world where the gospel is taking deep root, especially in urban areas of Africa, Asia, and Central and South America."
 The seminary seeks to achieve this mission by expanding through distance-learning technology and online classes to reach new constituencies.
 As of the fall semester of 2012, the seminary enrolled 197 students.